-One of the requirements of maintaining an LLC or corporation in North Carolina is filing an Annual Report.
-The Annual Report is used to confirm and update the company’s information each year with the Secretary of State.
+One of the requirements of maintaining a Limited Liability Company (LLC) or corporation in North Carolina is filing an Annual Report.
+The Annual Report is used to confirm and update the company’s information each year with the North Carolina Secretary of State.

 What is Needed to File a North Carolina Annual Report